 India's Snow Leopards

-Snow Leopard expedition slide of a Red Fox
+Himalayan Snow Leopard Tour image of a Red Fox

-A trotting Red Fox catches our eye as we scan the dramatic Himalayan landscape. © Jonathan Rossouw
+A trotting Red Fox catches our eye as we scan the dramatic Himalayan landscape. © Marco Tonoli

 Snow Leopard Adventures image of Blue Sheep in Himalayas

-Bharal, or Blue Sheep, are the favorite winter prey of Snow Leopards. © Jonathan Rossouw
+Bharal, or Blue Sheep, are one of the favorite winter prey of Snow Leopards. © Jonathan Rossouw

 India Snow Leopard Tour

-Epic.
-Few journeys in life can truly be described as “EPIC.”
+Few journeys in life can truly be described as “epic.”
 A quest to see a Snow Leopard in its natural realm is one such expedition.
 Exceedingly scarce, exquisitely beautiful, the “Grey Ghost of the Himalayas” is also the most elusive of the big cats.
-To see one requires exploring some of the most remote, rugged and scenically magnificent terrain on Earth during the Himalayan winter.
-It is at this time that this apex predator follows its hardy prey of wild sheep and ibex off the inhospitable, inaccessible peaks and into the range of our spotting scopes, binoculars and camera lenses.
-This is a journey to experience what a mere handful of nature enthusiasts have ever experienced, a pilgrimage to wildlife-watching’s “Holy Grail.”
+To see one requires exploring some of the most remote, rugged, and scenically magnificent terrain on Earth in the depths of the Himalayan winter.
+It is at this time that this apex predator follows its hardy prey of wild sheep and ibex off the inhospitable, inaccessible peaks and into the range of our spotting scopes, binoculars, and camera lenses.
+Join our India Snow Leopard tour for what only a handful of wildlife enthusiasts have ever experienced, a pilgrimage to wildlife-watching’s “Holy Grail.”
 Epic, indeed!

 Globe graphic showing location of Snow Leopard quest